chayajain18/IBM-Project-36634-1660296760/README.md

 # IBM-Project-36634-1660296760
 <p>AI based discourse for Banking Industry<p>
-INTRODUCTION:
+##INTRODUCTION:
 <p>In this project, we will be building a chatbot using Watson's assistant.
 This chat should have the following capabilities:

 <ol>The Bot should be able to guide a customer to create a bank account.</ol>
 <ol>The Bot should be able to answer loan queries.</ol>
 <ol>The Bot should be able to answer general banking queries.</ol>
 <ol>The Bot should be able to answer queries regarding net banking.</ol></p>
-PROJECT OBJECTIVE:
+##PROJECT OBJECTIVE:
-<p>After completing this project, you will learn how to
-Work with Watson Assistant
+After completing this project, you will learn how to Work with Watson Assistant
 Create Skills  in Watson Assistant
 Use Entities, Intents, Dialogues
-Deploy skill to generate a preview link<p>
+Deploy skill to generate a preview link
 PROBLEM STATEMENT:
 <p></p>